Jundel-Malazarte/Jundel-Malazarte/README.md

 ### Hi there, I'm [Jundel Malazarte](https://www.facebook.com/Malazartejundel101101/) 👋

-I completed my Information Technology from [University of Cebu Main](https://uc.edu.ph), Philippines.
-Apart from that, I am a Jr. Developer who wants to learn something new (Software Development, Web Development, and Productivity) and contribute to open source GitHub projects.
+I completed my Information Technology course from [University of Cebu Main](https://uc.edu.ph) in the Philippines.
+I am also a junior developer who wants to learn something new (Software Development, Web Development, and Productivity) and contribute to open-source GitHub projects.

 **My Research Interest**:
--
--
+- Software

  **I am open to**:

 - any collaboration work,
-- (Web development or research),
+- (Web development or Software Development),
-- research internships and Software Development
+- Research internships and Software Development

 ## Skills: